Flo0807/farens.me/priv/resources/articles/2023/02-18-real-time-user-count-with-phoenix-presence.md

 end
 ```

-Feel free to use the code as a starting point for your own online user count indicator.
+You are welcome to use the code as a starting point for your own online user count indicator.
 You can also use the code to add other real-time features to your application.

 ## Conclusion